bestia-dev-archived/mem1_phonegap/README.md

 2. Android : install PhoneGap Developer app from Google Play Store

 # Cloning the code
 3. Clone this repository.
-It will create a ne folder.
+It will create a new folder.
 ```
 git clone https://github.com/LucianoBestia/mem1_phonegap
 ```